Soft vs Hard Menstrual Cups: What Are The Differences

 - Comes in two sizes (A & B)

-The Keeper is made out of natural gum rubber (latex) and is currently the firmest menstrual cup on the market.
+Very Firm - The Keeper is made out of natural gum rubber (latex) and is currently the firmest menstrual cup on the market.
 Some women may struggle with using this as it is quite hard with a thicker rim.
 You may want to soak the cup in warm water to slightly soften it when you first try the cup, or try softer cups first.
+However, it is a great firm cup for those who have a weaker pelvic floor.
 Due to its natural rubber, this cup doesn’t discolor either!

 Choosing the best menstrual cup for your body will depend greatly on the comfort and effectiveness of the cup.
 You might want to also consider the following factors: